kojak/autom8/README.md

 ![GitHub Logo](/slides/00.png)

 Kojak started off as a collection of scripts which were used to automate the installation and configuration of the Koji build system.
 It was part of a productization effort to encourage the adoption of Koji for use in development, testing and staging environments.
-The scripts included in this repository can be used to create a complete SDLC CI/CD circuits with Source Control Manager, Continious Integration, Artifact Repository Manager and Testing Suite.
+The scripts included in this repository can be used to create a complete SDLC CI/CD circuits with Openshift Origin.

 Tool Chain
 ----------